NinjaBearStudioTech/Documentation/Writerside/topics/combat/references/cbt_reference_attributes.md

 The Data Table Row type used to create the Attribute Set Data for initialization, `AttributeMetaData`, is provided by the **Gameplay Ability System**.
-Once your Data Table is created, you can import the following JSON to have an initial, complete, set of attribute values.
+Once your Data Table is created, you can import the following JSON to have an initial, complete set of attribute values.

 <code-block lang="json" src="cbt_attributes.json" collapsible="true" collapsed-title="Combat Attributes"/>